 14 }

 fired if and only if all of their source states are active.
 The detailed discussion on these is not presented due to space limitation.
-Listing 4, lines 2-3 show a por- tion of code with multiple checking generated for the completion event processing method.
-The transitions t14 and t15 incoming to Join1 are taken into execution if S6 and S7 are active.
+Listing 4, lines 2-3 show a por- tion of the code with multiple checking generated for the completion event processing method.
+The transitions t14 and t15 incoming to Join1 are executed if S6 and S7 are active.
 In addition, the code portion checks the state associated with the current comple- tion event emitted upon the completion of either S6’s or S7’s doActivity.
 Lines 4-6 concurrently exits the sub-states of S6 by using FORK and JOIN, which are respectively used to spawn and wait for a thread, for the region methods associated with S6’s orthogonal regions, which actually exit S7 and S8.
 Then, exit(S6) is executed before the concurrency of transition ef- fects t14 and t15 is taken into account.

 Algorithm 2 Code generation for transition